maxthraxx/claude-code-auto-memory/commands/memory-calibrate.md

 description: Force recalibration of all CLAUDE.md files
 ---

-Force a full recalibration of CLAUDE.md documentation.
+Force a full recalibration of CLAUDE.md memory files.

 Invoke the `memory-processor` skill to:
 1. Analyze all tracked source files